0livare/unorepo/README.md

 ### `monorepo watch`

-Watch for changes in each of the packages in the current project.
+Build a package and its dependents every time the package changes.

-When a change is detected in a particular package, the package will be built (i.e. the `build` script in it's `package.json` will be run), followed by each other package in the project that depends on it.
+When a change is detected in a particular package, that package will be built (i.e. the `build` script in its `package.json` will be run), and then each other package in the project that depends on the changed package will also be built.
+This ensures that all your packages are constantly up to date as you're developing them.

 ### `monoreopo bootstrap`

 Link packages together via symlinks, and install missing dependencies.
-A synonym for [`lerna bootstrap`][lerna-bootstrap], which (when using Yarn workspaces) is a [synonym][lerna-yarn] for `yarn install`.
+A synonym for [`lerna bootstrap`][lerna-bootstrap], which is a [synonym][lerna-yarn] for `yarn install`.

-This is useful so that when `pkg-b` depends on `pkg-a`, when you make a change to `pkg-a`, `pkg-b` immediately receives that change because it's pointing to the source files for `pkg-a`, instead of files copied into `node_modules` via a typical publish and pull method (e.g. using [yalc]).
+This linking is what allows your local packages to depend on each other directly in your file system, rather then depending on files copied into `node_modules` via a typical (and at times painful) publish and pull method (e.g. using [yalc]).

-Sometimes `pkg-b` might depend on source files (e.g. [S]CSS files) and other times built files (e.g. typescript compiled to javascript).
-If `pkg-b` depends on built files, after a change is made to `pkg-a`, `pkg-a` will need to be built in order for `pkg-b` to be properly updated.
-The `monorepo watch` command can be utilized to do this automatically.
+Yarn workspaces is really doing all the hard work here of resolving your dependencies and linking them together.

 [lerna-bootstrap]: https://github.com/lerna/lerna/tree/master/commands/bootstrap
 [yalc]: https://github.com/whitecolor/yalc